microsoft/data-factory-testing-framework/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Disclaimer

+This unit test framework is not officially supported.
+It is currently in an experimental state and has not been tested with every single data factory resource.
+It should support all activities out-of-the-box but has not been thoroughly tested, please report any issues in the issues section and include an example of the pipeline that is not working as expected.

+If there's a lot of interest in this framework, then we will continue to improve it and move it to a production-ready state.

 ## Trademarks